Odeyiany2/Udacity-AIP-Project/README.md

 The project is divided into two parts:

-* **Part One:** This aspects builds the neural network using the one pytorch's pretrained vision model, [Efficientnet](https://pytorch.org/vision/stable/models/efficientnet.html), in a jupyter notebook.
+* **Part One:** This aspects builds the neural network using the one pytorch's pretrained vision model, [Efficientnet](https://pytorch.org/vision/stable/models/efficientnet.html) and [ResNet](https://pytorch.org/vision/stable/models/resnet.html), in a jupyter notebook.
 Deliverables in this part include:

    - Training Data Augmentation: used torchvision transforms to augment the training data with random scaling, rotations, mirroring, and/or cropping.
    - Data Normalization: the training, validation, and testing data were appropriately cropped and normalized.